bloggerpack/bloggerpack/README.md

 - CSS: To disable CSS linter, just remove the `.stylelintrc` file.
 - JS: To disable JS linter, just remove the `.eslintrc.json` file.

+Note:

+- If you remove the Sass and Skin feature, you need to remove the unused `.stylelintrc` file.
+- If you remove the JS feature, you need to remove the unused `.eslintrc.json` file.

 ---